 Scholarships

-Scholarships are available for educators from qualifying organizations.
-For online courses (in-depth and mini courses) scholarships will cover approximately 70% of the tuition.
-Eligibility guidelines and the application link are below.
-Scholarship applications must be submitted and accepted prior to registration for the course.
-If you would like to apply for a scholarship, please do NOT register for the online course until you have completed the scholarship application and have been approved for scholarship.
-Those who register for the online course prior to applying for a scholarship will become ineligible for the scholarship.
-Please note: scholarships are limited and are assessed and awarded on a first come, first serve basis.
+PZ professional learning scholarships cover 50-70% of a course’s tuition for eligible educators.
+Scholarship applications must be submitted and accepted prior to registration; if you would like to apply for a scholarship, please do NOT register for the online course until you have been approved for a scholarship.
+Please note: Scholarships are limited and awarded on a first-come, first-served basis.

 Registration